How do I file with the Board of Revision?

-The following is a list of items that may help demonstrate market value:
+The following is a list of items that may be used as evidence to help demonstrate market value:

-- A list of recent sales of similar properties to yours.
+- A list of recent sales of nearby similar properties.
 Similarities can include age of property, square footage, and location

 - A realtor’s Comparative Market Analysis of similar, recently sold properties

-- Itemized professional estimates, receipts, or photographs establishing costs for fixing a problem on the property
+- Itemized professional estimates, receipts, or photographs establishing costs for fixing an issue on the property

-All hearings take place between 8am and 4pm on the Third Floor of the County Administration Building.
+Due to the COVID-19 health emergency, all 2021 hearings will be held via Zoom video conferencing or telephone.
 Once the hearing starts, all parties involved will be sworn into record.
 During the hearing you will have an opportunity to answer questions from the Board as well as explain your case and present your evidence.

-Each residential case typically takes 10 minutes and commercial cases take 15 minutes.
+Hearings typically last between 10 and 20 minutes per property.
 We encourage everyone to arrive a few minutes prior to their hearing time.
 If you are filing on more than three parcels, prepare for the hearing to last longer.